va688/Data-Fundamentals/README.md

   - Enable them in the app and in your browser/system settings.
 Keep the tab open.
 - AI schedule not working?
   - Ensure the Supabase function is deployed and GEMINI_API_KEY is set, otherwise the local smart planner runs.
+-  Do recommendations match each course?
+  - Yes books are grouped per course; click “Show more” to see additional picks.

 ## 📝 License <a name="license"></a>